4 Hypothesis testing

 4.1.1 Null hypothesis

-The null hypothesis does not always assume that the population parameter is zero; it can take any specified value.
+\[ \begin{eqnarray*} H_{0} & : \theta & = .5 \\ H_{0} & : \mu & = 100 \\ H_{0} & : t & = 0 \\ H_{0} & : \mu_1 & = \mu_2 \\ \end{eqnarray*} \tag{4.1}\] The null hypothesis does not always assume that the population parameter is zero; it can take any specified value.
 For instance, a null hypothesis might state that there is no difference in intelligence between communication science students and the general population.
-In this case, we could compare the average intelligence score of a sample of communication science students to the known population average of 100.
-Although we are testing whether the difference is zero, in practical terms, we express the null hypothesis as the sample mean being equal to 100.
+In this case, we could test whether the average intelligence score of a sample of communication science students is different from 100, the average intelligence score known from extensive prior work (population parameter = 100).
+Alternatively, we could test whether the difference between the intelligence scores of a sample of communication science students and a sample of the general population is 0 (population parameter = 0).
+These two research designs test the same hypothesis, but require different statistical tests, as you will learn in Section 4.4.

 Figure 4.1: Discrete binomial distribution.